Wishing you a joyful

 The “old story” emphasizes its function as a simple, iterative method for process control and continuous improvement (Kaizen).

-Full Form of PDCA: What Each Step Means
+Full Form of PDCA Cycle: What Each Step Means

 The full form of PDCA outlines the iterative process: